 1. How to combat Expose Fake Clinics Week

 In the event of Expose Fake Clinics Week (or any emergency crisis), it’s important to be prepared with a plan.
 While it’s impossible to imagine everything that could possibly go wrong, having a basic plan of rectifying the situation is a crucial first step.
 This means having a plan of attack that briefs your team, volunteers, potential supporters and stakeholders on how your organization will be taking action when something goes wrong.
 Next, make sure you’re managing your online reputation.
 Be active in professionally responding to all reviews, even the bad ones.
-When people see that you’re handling the situation with grace and politeness, they’re going to support your side and most importantly, trust you.
+You should know how to get your mugshot off the internet to maintain a good reputation.
+When people see that you’re handling the situation with grace and politeness, they’re going to support your side and, most importantly, trust you.

 Learn more about our tips for crisis management here.

 2. Geographical cultures are different and matter in campaigns

 What’s the difference between a PHC in Boston and a PHC in Hawaii that offer the same services?
 The people!
 Culture matters – people were raised differently, have different customs/religions, different socioeconomic backgrounds etc. It’s especially important to keep this in mind when crafting messages and images for your target audience.
 Be cautious not to include things that would not resonate with your geographic culture.
 For example, don’t include pictures of women on the beach if your geographic location is surrounded by land or is in a big city.